Files

 In the writer parameters, select your Amazon Redshift database connection that you previously set up.
 If you do not have a connection set up, please see Connecting to Amazon Redshift Databases.
 As a basic example, we do not have any additional parameters to set up.
 If you would like to explore the parameters further, please see the Amazon Redshift (Spatial) Documentation.

 Change the Table Definition to Automatic and then click OK.
 In the Feature Type dialog, set the Table name to publicart, and then for Table Qualifier, enter the schema you will be writing to; for this example, this is public.
-If you are not sure what schema you will be writing to contact your Database Administrator.
+If you are unsure of the schema you will be writing to, please contact your Database Administrator.
 Ensure that the Feature Operation is set to Insert, and click OK.

 4. Run the Workspace